-Fujiwara no Mokou has white/vaguely lavender hair.
+Fujiwara no Mokou has white/vaguely lavender or bluish hair.
 She is an immortal, so this may simply be the result of aging.
 However, her brand of immortality includes eternal youth, so there may be another reason.

 Keine has blue/white hair.
 She's a were-beast, but her were-form has a different hair colour (green), and what we know about the curse suggests that it should have an effect when it's not active.